 - The Egyptians and the Syrians will know Adonai Avinu in that day

 - When Jew and Gentile will dwell together in the unity of the Spirit

 Previously in our study of the “Messiah in Rosh HaShanah & Yom Kippur” (chapter 36), it was pointed out that the prophet Ezekiel said that in the future messianic kingdom the festival of Rosh HaShanah would no longer be celebrated in the fall (Tishri 1-2) but in the spring (Nisan 1).
-It was also pointed out that in the messianic kingdom that the celebration of the cleansing and rededication of the second temple on Chanukkah (Kislev 25-Tevet 2) would be replaced by the celebration of the dedication of a new *fourth Temple (Nisan 1-7).
+It was also pointed out that in the messianic kingdom the celebration of the cleansing and dedication of the second temple on Chanukkah (Kislev 25-Tevet 2) would be replaced by the celebration of the dedication of a new *fourth Temple (Nisan 1-7).
 The dedication of a fourth temple in Israel would occur with the consecration of the Messiah as the High Priest, Prophet and King of all the world.
-This presentation of the Messiah, the High Priest of Israel and of all of the nations and families of the world, will occur on Nisan 8.
-Thereafter, the fourth temple will be annually cleansed and rededicated on the Jewish calendar dates of Nisan 1 and Nisan 7 (cf. chapters 2–3).
+This installation of the Messiah, our Great High Priest (HaKohen HaGadol), Prophet, and King of Israel and of all of the nations and families of the world, will occur on Nisan 8.
+Thereafter, the fourth temple will be annually cleansed (de-sinned) and rededicated on the Jewish calendar dates of Nisan 1 and Nisan 7 (cf. chapters 2–3).
 As to the fate of the third temple that will be rebuilt in Jerusalem:

 The future third temple that will be built during the seven year time of Jacob’s Trouble will be destroyed.